 ISL: Mumbai aim for three points to maintain top-four spot

-For the record, only top four teams make to the play- offs, and Mumbai have never been crowned ISL champions.
-For the hosts, in Sougou's absence the onus will be on Tunisian striker Amine Chermiti and fellow forward Pranjal Bhumij to deliver.
+For the record, only top four teams make to the play- offs.
+For the hosts, in Sougou's absence, the onus will be on Tunisian striker Amine Chermiti and fellow forward Pranjal Bhumij to deliver.

 Chermiti is the leading goal-scorer for the club with five goals to his name.
 The Mumbai head coach has a variety of strong mid- fielders like Raynier Fernandes, Brazilian Diego Carlos, Rowlin Borges, Mohammed Rafique, Mohamed Larbi, Bipin Singh, Sourav Das and Serge Angoue to choose from.